 There’s nothing wrong with shopping around, but if your new insurance guy’s main focus is on cheap insurance, you might want to head for the door and find someone who understands the term “value.”

-January 19th, 2012 | by David | No Comments
+_________________________January 19th, 2012 | by David | No Comments